mozilla-platform-ops/snakepit_puppet/README.md

 ## TODOs

 - puppet
-  - set uid/gids that work in prod
+  - set slurm uid/gids that work in prod
 - package configuration code
-  - Test updating instances... will running the install script just work
+  - Test updating instances... will running the install script just work?
     - i.e. start with 11-4 and upgrade to 11-5
       - will conflict?
       - maybe make an uninstall script that removes the exact ones installed previously...